63rd–Malvern/Overbrook station

-63rd Street and Malvern Avenue station (also known as 63rd and Malvern Loop) is a SEPTA trolley station in Philadelphia.
-It is the western terminus of Route 10 of the SEPTA Subway–Surface Trolley Lines and northern terminus of SEPTA Bus Route 46.
-The station loop is located at 63rd Street and Malvern Avenue in the Overbrook neighborhood of West Philadelphia, near Lancaster Avenue.
+63rd–Malvern/Overbrook station is a SEPTA trolley station in Philadelphia.
+It is the western terminus of the T1 trolley of the SEPTA Metro T. The station loop is located at 63rd Street and Malvern Avenue in the Overbrook neighborhood of West Philadelphia, near Lancaster Avenue.
 It is also close to the border with Lower Merion Township.
 Trolleys run from here to Center City Philadelphia.
 The Overbrook station of the Paoli/Thorndale Line is within walking distance of the station.